narwhalacademy/zebra-crossing/README.md

 # 🦓 Zebra Crossing: an easy-to-use digital safety checklist

+## 🎯 Start here!

-### 🤔 Who this guide is for
+### 🤔 Read this guide if you:

-- You use the internet on a day-to-day basis – for work, social media, financial transactions, etc.
+- Use the internet daily—for work, social media, financial transactions, and anything else.
-- You want to do more to ensure your digital safety and privacy, but you're not in immediate danger.
-(If you are, seek out an expert for a one-on-one consult.)
+- Want to secure your digital safety and privacy proactively but aren’t in immediate danger.
+(If you are, reach out to an expert for a one-on-one consultation.)
-- You're comfortable with technology.
-For example, you're comfortable going into the settings section of your computer/smartphone.
+- Feel comfortable with technology.
+For example, you’re confident going into your computer’s or smartphone’s settings section.

 ### 🗺 Where this guide is from

-- This advice here draws from our experiences living and working in the US, Canada and Hong Kong.
-Much of what we write applies in other places, but if you see any gaps in our coverage, [please let us know](mailto:contact@narwhalacademy.org).
+The advice here draws from our experiences living and working in the United States, Canada, and Hong Kong.

+Much of what we write applies in other places, but [please let us know](mailto:contact@narwhalacademy.org) if you see any gaps in our coverage.

 ### 🌱 How to use this guide

-- Recommendations have been sorted in ascending levels of difficulty.
-Start from level one and work your way up!
+- **Recommendations are sorted by increasing levels of difficulty.**
+Start from Level 1 and work your way up!
+- **At a minimum, we recommend following Level 1 and Level 2.**
-- *Everyone should follow the recommendations in levels one and two.* They will protect you from the most widely-used (yet simple) attacks.
-Going through them shouldn't take more than 1-2 hours.
+They will protect you from the most widely-used (yet simple) attacks.
+Going through them won’t take more than 1–2 hours.
-- Level three is a bit more involved in terms of time and money and may not be 100% necessary.
-But if you're worried at all and can afford to, we recommend going through that list too.
-Depending on the amount of digital housekeeping you have to do, it may take anywhere from an hour to an afternoon.
+- **Level 3 is a bit more involved and requires dedicated time and money.**
+It may not be 100% necessary, but if you’re worried at all and can afford to, we recommend going through that list, too.
+Depending on the amount of digital housekeeping you have to do, it may take anywhere from 1–4 hours.
-- The scenarios listed after are for higher-stakes situations — scan them to see if any of them apply to you.
-(Because the stakes are higher, they assume that you've done everything in levels 1-3.)
+- **The scenarios shared after Level 3 are for higher-stakes situations.**
+Scan them to see if any of them apply to you.
+(Because the stakes are higher, they assume you’ve done everything in Levels 1–3.)
-- This guide is a living document – please feel free to submit a pull request or fork your own version of this guide [on GitHub](https://github.com/narwhalacademy/zebra-crossing).
+- This guide is a living document—please feel free to submit a pull request or fork your version of this guide [on GitHub](https://github.com/narwhalacademy/zebra-crossing).

-### 🗣 This guide in other languages
+### 🗣 Read this guide in other languages

 - [繁體中文 (Traditional Chinese)](https://github.com/narwhalacademy/zebra-crossing/blob/master/README-繁體中文.md)
 - [日本語](https://github.com/narwhalacademy/zebra-crossing/blob/master/README-日本語.md) (Japanese, a work-in-progress)